creativeprojects/resticprofile/docs/content/status/_index.md

 +++
-chapter = true
+archetype = "chapter"
 pre = "<b>5. </b>"
-title = "Status"
+title = "Status file"
-weight = 30
+weight = 5
 +++

-# Status file for easy monitoring

 If you need to escalate the result of your backup to a monitoring system, you can definitely use the `run-after` and `run-after-fail` scripting.